What Kromek does

 Speaking about the half-year's record revenues, Basu said: “This is all as a result of the order pipeline and the contract wins.
 We have secured £100mln over the last three years, and that is flowing through as revenue.”

 “More importantly, we now have over 90% visibility of our full year revenues, because of contracts we have built up, which gives us a real confidence in meeting an trading in line with market expectations in the full year."

 He added: “This time last year, we had 88% visibility.
 That equated to about £12mln of visibility, whereas standing here now in December for the full year we have nearly £16.5mln of visibility.”

 - Additional orders in all three divisions

 - Airport safety standards tightening around the world

 - Nuclear detection system now being incorporated into drones

 - New opportunities in biological detection

-- Company has new manufacturing plants in US and UK
+- The company has new manufacturing plants in the US and UK